Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 Immediate measures against itching

-- Cooling: Cold, moist compresses for 10-15 minutes
+- Cooling: Cold, damp compresses for 10-15 minutes

 - Distraction: Gentle tapping instead of scratching